SDGClassification/benchmark/README.md

-# Benchmarking Dataset for SDG Classification<!-- omit from toc -->
+# Benchmark for SDG Classification<!-- omit from toc -->

-The SDG Classification Benchmarking Dataset is an open and public resource for evaluating and comparing SDG classification models.
+The SDG Classification Benchmark is an open and public benchmarking dataset for evaluating and comparing SDG classification models.
 It consists of text snippets (2 - 3 sentences), which have been carefully labeled and verified by a team of human experts.

 **Note**: The benchmarking dataset currently covers SDGs 3 - 7 and 10.
 We will be expanding the benchmarking dataset to other SDGs in the coming months.